Retail’s Urgency: Addressing Customer and Inventory Needs with Data

 On-Shelf Availability Dashboards

-Empty shelves were a typical scene in March, posing problems for stores and customers.
-Need toilet paper or baby formula?
-There was none.
-They flew off the shelves as quickly as they were stocked.
-These dashboards connect inventory and availability to grocers, suppliers, stores, and warehouses, so the fast-moving consumer goods (FMCG) industry can act to eliminate out-of-stocks.
-Here’s to more availability of toilet paper in 2021!
+Empty shelves and low inventory continue to be too common, posing problems for both stores and customers.
+Tableau’s dashboards can connect inventory and availability to grocers, suppliers, stores, and warehouses, so the fast-moving consumer goods (FMCG) industry can act to eliminate out-of-stocks.
+Here’s to more availability of the brand consumers expect to see on the shelves!

 “Stock in Trade” Dashboard